off-by-some/vcfx/README.md

 # vcfx
-A speedy Python 3 vcard parser built with a simple API
+A lazy Python 2/3 vcard parser built with a human-readable API

 ### Usage:
 ```python